00Ganesh-Gaddhe00/LLD-3/notes2.md

   - it can store the reference to real DOM element and can manuplate the dom if we have the reference with js like vanella js but does cause the rerender.
   -

+ * usememo :  The useMemo hook in React is used to optimize the performance of your application by memoizing the result of a computation.
+This means that useMemo will only recompute the memoized value when one of its dependencies has changed.
+If the dependencies do not change, useMemo will return the cached value from the previous render, avoiding unnecessary recalculations.
+  When to Use useMemo:
+  - Expensive Calculations:
+  - Referential Equality: Consider a scenario where you pass an object to a child component, and you want to avoid re-renders of the child component when the object hasn't changed.

+* memoization : Memoization is a performance optimization technique used to improve the efficiency of function calls by caching the results of expensive function computations and reusing those cached results when the same inputs occur again
+  -  How Memoization Works
+     1. Store Results: When a function is called with certain inputs, the result of the computation is stored in a cache (usually an object  or a map) using the inputs as the key.
+     2. Check Cache: On subsequent calls with the same inputs, the function first checks the cache to see if the result for those inputs is already stored.
+     3. Return Cached Result: If the result is found in the cache, it is returned immediately without re-executing the computation.
+     4. Compute and Cache: If the result is not found in the cache, the function computes the result, stores it in the cache, and then returns it.

+  -  Differences in Usage
+     - useMemo: Primarily used for memoizing any computed value, including objects, arrays, or primitive values.
+     - useCallback: Specifically used for memoizing functions.

+   .
+Internal Implementation
+     Internally, both useMemo and useCallback work similarly:

+     * useMemo:
+              - Takes a function that returns a value and a list of dependencies.
+              - Caches the result of the function.
+              -  Returns the cached result unless the dependencies change.

+    * useCallback:
+              - Takes a function and a list of dependencies.
+              - Returns a memoized version of the function that only changes if one of the dependencies has changed.
   -----------------------------------------------------------------------------------------------------------------------

  * debouncing : debouncing is a technique used to control the frequency of function execution, particularly in response to user events such as keystrokes, mouse movements, or resizing.
 By delaying the execution of a function until a certain amount of time has passed since the last event, debouncing helps in optimizing performance and improving user experience.